Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 Coconut aminos get a lot of airtime in the gluten-free and Paleo worlds.
 They're made from coconut sap, salt, and fermentation, and they taste close to a sweeter, milder soy sauce.

-Where this breaks down: the "soy sauce plus" sauces
+The "soy sauce plus" sauces

 Teriyaki sauce.
 Most supermarket bottles include garlic and/or onion powder.
 The soy sauce is fine, the garlic isn't.
 Monash's own homemade teriyaki recipe skips the garlic and uses alternatives; Fody makes a low-FODMAP-certified "No Soy" teriyaki for the US market.
 Bottled teriyaki sauce from a regular grocery brand is generally not safe on elimination.